mlunacek/csdms_2016/README.md

 ## Python Data Tools

+There are many recent additions to Python that make it an excellent programming language for data analysis.
+This tutorial has two goals: - First, we'll discuss several of the recent Python modules for data analysis in the form of notebooks that provide hands-on exercises for manipulating and analyzing data using pandas, scikit-learn, cytoolz, dask, and several new visualization libraries.
+- Second, we execute examples using the Jupyter notebook, a web-based interactive development environment that facilitates documentation, sharing, and remote execution.

+Together these tools create a powerful, new way to approach scientific workflows for data analysis.

 ### Setup

 I would install the latest python package from [Anaconda](https://www.continuum.io/downloads).
 This should have everything you need to run the notebook examples.
 You can even consider using [miniconda](http://conda.pydata.org/miniconda.html).